Donald Trump Jr.’s wedding will be on a small island in the Bahamas — without his father present, sources say

 One of the sources told CNN that Trump was long expected not to attend, in part due to the couple’s desire to have an incredibly private ceremony.
 Trump’s public schedule does not indicate he’ll be attending.
 CNN has reached out to the White House and a representative of Trump Jr. for comment.

 “That’s one I can’t win on.
 If I do attend, I get killed.
-If I don’t attend, I get killed,” the president said, referring to possibly negative press coverage.
+If I don’t attend, I get killed,” the president said Thursday, referring to possibly negative press coverage.

 Trump Jr. and Anderson had hoped to keep the details of the wedding from leaking to the media so that the event would remain exclusive and secluded, the sources said.
 That would help allay any security concerns — and allow guests to avoid the inconvenience that comes from a heavily fortified event attended by the president.